theNewDynamic/thenewdynamic.org/_drafts/2016-08-09-Static-CMS-Concept-Forge-The-Guild.md

 > My favourite thing about this is that prior to using contentful our two options were:
 >
-> - install wordpress and build something.
+> * install wordpress and build something.
+> * manage the whole thing statically with markdown files and forego some functionality.
 >
-> - manage the whole thing statically with markdown files and forego some functionality.
 >
 > the other option was to build some kind of docs CMS from scratch, but who has time for that!

-Steve also says that the biggest feedback about Contentful has been about pricing, which, despite having a generous free level, ramps up from their to $249 per month (when the post was written, Contentful had a slightly different pricing structure)
+Steve also says that the biggest feedback about Contentful has been about pricing, which, despite having a generous free level, ramps up from their to $249 per month (when the post was written, Contentful had a slightly different pricing structure).
+That brings home, in my view, the biggest problem with CMaaS products, is vendor lock-in.
+At the point you go from 0 to 249, you're captive, so I'd likely only see using the free version if you're prepared to pay the full boat.

+Steve also looks at Cockpit, a PHP-based API-driven CMS, which I've evaluated.&nbsp;

+&nbsp;